 You can book your Aspen Whitewater Rafting trip online or by phone-call Aspen Whitewater Rafting at 970-920-3511.
 Let us help you pick the trip that’s right for you, or tell us what you’re looking for and let our experienced staff help you choose the ideal trip for you or your group.
 Reservations should be made in advance, although seats may be available up to the last minute.

 Mild.
 Predictable, smaller rapids.
 Great for younger families.

 Moderate.
 Larger, more irregular rapids.
 Wet passengers and energetic paddling to be expected.
-Most clients will take a Class III trip.
+Our most popular trips.

 Wild.
 Long and unpredictable rapids, following in immediate succession.

 Extreme.
 This is the edge.
 Only experienced paddlers